-As well as the huge impact of online and digital business, the rapid development of technology will drive demand for all kinds of new uses and needs for protective packaging.
-For example we’ve recently been in development discussions for packaging that will protect essential medical and other supplies if dropped from a drone in remote locations around the world – who could have foreseen that just a short time ago?
+The continued and rapid development of technology will drive demand for all kinds of new uses and needs for protective packaging.
+For example, we’ve recently been in development discussions for packaging that will protect essential medical and other supplies if dropped from a drone in remote locations around the world – who could have foreseen that just a short time ago?

 Packaging For Online Fulfilment

-Packaging requirements from both big and small businesses trading online was a significant trend last year and will no doubt continue to grow rapidly in 2017.
+Packaging requirements from both big and small businesses trading online has been a significant trend for a while now and will no doubt continue to grow rapidly in 2018.
 Many traditional businesses have turned their attention to the opportunities available from the online channel and this in turn has stimulated a demand for our skills in packaging design and innovation, and consultancy advice with material selection, design, process efficiencies, automation and fulfilment.

-This year will no doubt throw up many new challenges and opportunities for the wider business community as well as everyone involved in the packaging industry.
-We look forward to the opportunities ahead and hope that all of us will continue to prosper in 2017.
-Happy New Year everyone!
+2018 will no doubt throw up many new challenges and opportunities for the wider business community as well as everyone involved in the packaging industry.
+We look forward to the opportunities ahead and hope that all of us will continue to prosper in the year ahead.

 Get Your Packaging Needs Sorted In Time For ChristmasBy ADMIN_AIRPACK • November 21st, 2023